Cult films are known for their dedicated and passionate fanbase. Some of these movies, in turn, come from a cult literary work.

 J.R.R.
 Tolkien, 1954

 The Lord of the Rings: The Return of the King.
-The 2003 movie compared to the 1955 book, The Return of the King
+Poster of the 2003 movie and cover of the 1955 book, The Return of the King

 VS3